delphicventurescode/AMPES2_myPESTLERepo/Strategic_Management__TheoryClass/5c_Announcements_of_Mar_15_2026/README.md

 Not only is it instructive about resource optimization in Strategic Management, it is also actually extremely useful in terms of improving your own productivity.
 You are extracting a lot of value out of a single laptop.
 (Gemini also thinks that this is a great pedagogical tool.
 So, there you have it - a perspective from two different independent Generative A.I.s)

 There is a Wharton professor who chose to dance in front of his students as a way of entertaining them before their exams.
 He is not, by all accounts, a very good dancer — and the result was, shall we say, visibly awkward.
 The intention was admirable.
 The execution, less so.
 The lesson here is a classic one from Strategic Management: play to your strengths, not your weaknesses.
 If it were up to me, I would do something different entirely.
 Perhaps a comedy routine — joking about how my Fulmo Talk Series has a remarkable talent for making CEOs run in the opposite direction.
 Or a multilingual routine, switching between languages mid-sentence, leaving the audience simultaneously entertained and impressed.
+Or talk about something in the tech area which can help students improve their daily routines.
 The point is: know what you are good at, and do that.
 Unapologetically.

 More comments from Gemini, Claude, et cetera, are available in this folder.

 [+]

 What you are seeing here is an incredibly powerful pedagogical tool — a live demonstration of one of the most important concepts in Strategic Management: resource optimization.